apache/nuttx/configs/sama5d3x-ek/README.txt

        However, no built-in applications are selected in the base configuration.

     5. This configuration has support for the FAT file system built in.
-However, by default, there are no block drivers initializeed.
+However, by default, there are no block drivers initialized.
 The FAT file system can still be used to create RAM disks.

     6. SDRAM support can be enabled by modifying your NuttX configuration as